grafana-ps/lab-app-o11y/docs/future-lab-enhancements.md

 A list of things we could enhance given more time and interest

 - Combine this repo with the best practices guide version here https://github.com/grafana/cx-best-practice-guides/tree/main/guides/public/cloud/app-o11y
+- Update to k8s-monitoring chart v2
+- Test out using the [opentelemetry operator](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/instrument/opentelemetry-operator/) for instrumentation instead of init containers, update lab for that if it makes sense
 - Ensure that participants under the prereqs have enabled Application Observability -> Metrics generation, and selected the proper datasources which can often be blank in a new Grafana Cloud stack
 - k8s-monitoring chart v1 is not restricted to monitor only the Alloy instances in each participant namespace.
 It will monitor any Alloy pod in the cluster.
 Post to #k8s-monitoring about this, might be able to fix this with a metrics.namespace limit but may be a problem for the larger k8s-monitoring deployment use cases
-- Update to k8s-monitoring chart v2 once it's available
 - Finish off or remove java and .net what did we do sections, considering steps below for instrumentation changes
 - Set a username env var instead of having to manually modify everything
 - Moving from external loadbalancer IPs to a secure ingress for participant app deployments